faonbr/ngrok-partner-integrations/auth0-ngrok-sso/integration/installation_guide - OIDC.md

 ## What is ngrok?

-ngrok is the fastest way to provide connectivity, security, and observability to your production applications. ngrok's ingress-as-a-service platform adds secure SAML authentication to any application without any code changes allowing you to focus on delivering value to your users.
+ngrok is the fastest way to provide connectivity, security, and observability to your production applications. ngrok's ingress-as-a-service platform adds OpenID Connect authorization to any application without any code changes allowing you to focus on delivering value to your users.

 ## Prerequisites

-1. An ngrok account.
+1. An ngrok Pro/Enterprise account with an access token or admin access to configure edges with OpenID Connect.
-1. Set up a Connection, which is a source of users.
-Connections can be databases, social identity providers, or enterprise identity providers, and can be shared among different applications.
-You may set up more than one connection for use with SSO integrations.
+1. Set up an Auth0 Connection, which is a source of users.
+Auth0 Connections can be databases, social identity providers, or enterprise identity providers, and can be shared among different Auth0 applications.

 ## Step 1: Configure Auth0 SSO Integration